vpabba03/Exploring-League-of-Legends-Project/README.md

 ### Conclusion

 As seen in the distributon above, we had a reuslting p-value of 0.0, which is less than out significance level of 0.05.
-This means that our test was statistically significant and we **accept the null hypothesis**.
+This means that our test was statistically significant and we **fail to accept the null hypothesis**.

 This means that there is a significant difference in the performance and contribution to the success of the team between players that play top lane and players that play bottom lane.